cerb/cerb.github.io/_docs/getting_started/groups.md

   tagline: Teams of workers with a common purpose
 ---

 [Workers](/docs/workers) with similar skills and responsibilities are organized into **groups**.
-How members are assigned to a group is completely up to you, but groups generally map to existing departments or teams: Sales, Support, Development, Billing, Corporate.

 Each worker in a group is a **member**.
 A member with the authority to administer the group is a **manager**.
 Groups can have any number of managers.

+How members are assigned to a group is completely up to you, but groups generally map to existing departments or teams: Sales, Support, Development, Billing, Corporate, etc.

 The units of work assigned to a group are organized into any number of **buckets**, which can be thought of like folders: Leads, Receipts, Newsletters, Refunds, Spam.